Franklin Banner Background Faq Banner (1)

 They will be invited to attend their Taster Day before enrolling in the summer.
 This day is a fantastic opportunity for students to try out the subjects they have chosen to ensure they have made the right choices for them.
 The day also gives students a chance to experience everything else at Franklin, from our state-of-the-art facilities to our support staff; social life to Personal and Professional Development and, our great food.

 We know that making decisions about courses can be daunting and things can change; we hope however that they will have received a lot of guidance at their interview from our experienced Admissions Team at admissions@franklin.ac.uk and therefore will have a well-considered plan based on their predicted grades and career aspirations.
 Should there still be questions about courses, do not hesitate to get in touch and we will be able to offer more guidance or reassurance.
-Taster Day is a great chance to test course choices and changes can be made at that time.
+Taster Day is a great chance to test course choices.

 Yes, we offer a Student Financial Support Fund for students who are eligible.
 This fund helps with costs such as food, travel, trips, and equipment.
 Information on the Financial Support Fund is posted out to all Applicants prior to the summer so we can put plans in place for students ready for the start of term in September.